Solar Operation and Maintenance

 Option 1 | Annual maintenance visit

 This option allows you to request a one-off non-contract maintenance visit where one of our qualified electrical technicians will perform a visual initial inspection of your system and re-test electrical components and consumables*.
 Also included is a review of the data collected by the inverter and any fault codes identified.
-A shading analysis is conducted before a detailed report of findings is delivered to you with any recommendations for remedial or maintenance work, which we can carry out at additional cost.
+A shading analysis is conducted before a detailed report of findings is delivered to you with any recommendations for remedial or maintenance work, which we can carry out at an additional cost.

 * Components and consumables that are immediately accessible will be tested.